slevomat/coding-standard/README.md

 Reports use of superfluous suffix "Exception" for exceptions.

+#### SlevomatCodingStandard.Classes.SuperfluousTraitNaming

+Reports use of superfluous suffix "Trait" for traits.

 #### SlevomatCodingStandard.Classes.TraitUseDeclaration 🔧

 Prohibits multiple traits separated by commas in one `use` statement.